terrakube-io/docs/README.md

 * Easily extended by default integrating with many open source tools available today for terraform CLI.
 * Support to run the platform using any **RDBMS** supported by [liquibase](https://www.liquibase.org) (mysql, postgres, oracle, sql server, etc).
 * Plugins support to extends functionality using different cloud providers and open source tools using the Terrakube Configuration Languague (TCL).
-* Easily extends the platform using common technologies like react js, java, spring, elide, liquidbase, groovy, bash, go.
+* Easily extends the platform using common technologies like react js, java, spring, elide, liquibase, groovy, bash, go.
 * Native integration with the most popular VCS like:
   * Github.
   * Azure DevOps